Quirinms/MRFPY/README.md

 Currently, only univariate time series can be forecasted.
 There is ongoing work for multivariate time series forecasting.
 Find the theoretical work from Murtagh et al. in the references.

+You can create one-step forecasts with various linear and nonlinear methods using wavelet features trying out different possibilites.
+One-step forecasts can be created by directly accessing the methods specific function call or the abstract method "onestep".
+Multi-step forecasts are computed recursively and can be called with the abstract method "multistep".
+Evaluation studies of one specific setting can be computed with the rolling window function.
+A complete model selection with nested cross validation can be called with the function model_selection.

 ## Use cases